imgivas/imgivas/README.md

 SQL and database concepts;

-HTML and web structure;

-UML and system modeling;

 Python (currently improving my logic and coding skills).

 I am continuously working on improving my programming logic, understanding how systems work, and practicing through small projects and exercises.